 Legal

-Automating legal groundwork for higher-value counsel
+Automating legal groundwork and recurring workflows for higher-value counsel

 Why the human is still essential here